kaisucode/the_weeping_city/README.md

 ### Alek
   - towers should shoot stuff (randomly)
-  - costs lives if the mobs get to the end

 ### Kevin
   - custom on hover info display card for towers (should probably explain what the tower is, and show its stats)
   - mobs
     - follow path in a line from path[0] to path[1] until you get to path[1], then delete path[0] OR something like this
     - path = [pvec(1,1), pvec(1,10), pvec(15,10)]
-  - developer console rwd
+  - developer console rwd PLZ
   - upgrade the already set-down towers
   - power, speed, range, specialattack